llvm/mlir-www/website/content/users/_index.md

 platforms as well, by producing self-contained executables on platforms such as x86.

+## [Lingo DB](https://www.lingo-db.com): Revolutionizing Data Processing with Compiler Technology

+LingoDB is a cutting-edge data processing system that leverages compiler technology to achieve unprecedented flexibility and extensibility without sacrificing performance.
+It supports a wide range of data-processing workflows beyond relational SQL queries, thanks to declarative sub-operators.
+Furthermore, LingoDB can perform cross-domain optimization by interleaving optimization passes of different domains and its flexibility enables sustainable support for heterogeneous hardware.

+LingoDB heavily builds on the MLIR compiler framework for compiling queries to efficient machine code without much latency.

 ## [MLIR-AIE](https://github.com/Xilinx/mlir-aie): Toolchain for AMD/Xilinx AIEngine devices

 MLIR-AIE is a toolchain providing low-level device configuration for Versal